microsoft/PowerPlatformConnectors/README.md

 To contibute a connector to the open source repo, please start by creating a fork on the github repo.
 Once you have the fork created, create a new branch on the forked repo.
 Clone this forked repo on you local machine, and checkout the branch.
 Create a folder for your connector under the `connectors` folder and place the connector files in the sub-folder.
 Ensure that you have removed any sensitive information, such as Client IDs, from your artifacts before continuing.
 Any sensitive information can be replaced with fake values for the purpose of your submission.

-Commit and push the changes to your forked branch.
+Once complete, commit and push the changes to your forked branch.
 Create a pull request from the forked branch to the main repo to merge your changes into the main repo.
 [Please see this document for more information](https://github.com/CoolProp/CoolProp/wiki/Contributing:-git-development-workflow).

 When you submit a pull request, a CLA-bot will automatically determine whether you need to provide